 Dr. McFadden is currently as Associated Professor in the Department of Medicine.
 In addition medical education, he currently focuses his work in the areas of Hypertension in Kidney Disease.
 He is a past-president of the Delaware Valley Chapter of the American Society of Hypertension.
 He also serves as a Vice-Chair for the Cooper University Hospital Institutional Review Board.

 When asked to comment about medical education, Dr. McFadden stated “I find it an absolute privilege to be involved in the education of current and future health care providers.”

-Dr. Weisberg is Head of the Division of Nephrology of the Cooper Health System, in Camden, New Jersey.
-He is Professor of Medicine and Assistant Dean for Curriculum, Cooper Medical School of Rowan University.
+Dr. Weisberg is a nephrologist with the Division of Nephrology of the Cooper Health System, in Camden, New Jersey.
+He is Professor of Medicine and Associate Dean for Professional Development, Cooper Medical School of Rowan University.

 He received his AB degree from Washington University in St. Louis, and his MD degree with honors from Temple University School of Medicine.
 He completed his training in both Internal Medicine and Nephrology at the Hospital of the University of Pennsylvania.

 Dr. Weisberg is a Fellow of the College of Physicians of Philadelphia, a Fellow of the American Society of Nephrology, a Fellow of the National Kidney Foundation, and a Fellow of the American College of Physicians, where he serves as nephrology representative on the Council of Subspecialty Societies, representing the Renal Physicians Association.
 He is a member of the Board of Directors of the Renal Physicians Association, and chairs its National Coverage Advocacy Program.